vivekd16/agentic/docs/Building_Agents.md

 ### Terminology

 An "agent" is an LLM-powered program that is defined in code.
-You can run an agent one or more times at once.

-The persistent history of your interactions with an agent consitute a _session_.
-The LLM context is preserved as long as the session continues.
-Once a new session is started then the _context_ goes back to the initial state.
+The persistent history of your interactions with an agent consitute a _run_.
+The LLM context is preserved as long as the run session continues.
+Once a new Run is started then the _context_ goes back to the initial state.

 Each interaction of: user request -> agent thinking -> agent response is called a _turn_.
-A single session can include many turns.
+A single run can include many turns.

 As your agent operates, it may take multiple _steps_ in order to complete a turn.
 Generally each step will result in either a _completion_ - the generation of some text, or a _function call_,